How Much Money Will The Stamp Duty Changes Save Me?1st Jul 2021

 So if you bought a £300,000 property for example, you'd pay £2,500 Stamp Duty (5% of the £50,000 above the threshold).
 Before the changes were announced, you would have had to pay £5,000.

-Important Note: The Stamp Duty cuts apply to properties purchased between 8 July 2020 and the end of the scheme.
-You cannot claim back the Stamp Duty if you completed on 7 July 2020 for example.
+Important Note: The Stamp Duty cuts apply to properties purchased between 1 July 2021 and the end of the scheme on 30 September 2021.
+You cannot claim back the Stamp Duty if you complete on or after 1 October 2021.

 And with regard to second homes and buy-to-let properties, the distinction is between the number of homes held at the point of completion – regardless of what that home is then used for.